Christine Pedi: Forbidden Broadway

 Pedi appeared Off-Broadway in several Forbidden Broadway productions.
 She appeared in Forbidden Broadway 1994 opening on November 11, 1993 at Theater East.
 She performed in Forbidden Broadway Strikes Back which opened on October 17, 1996 at the Triad Theatre She appeared in Forbidden Broadway 2001: A Spoof Odyssey which opened in October 2000 at Ellen's Stardust Diner.
 She performed two songs on the recording of Forbidden Broadway: Special Victim's Unit which opened at the Douglas Fairbanks Theatre in December 2004.

 She also appeared in Forbidden Hollywood, which ran the Triad Theatre from March 10, 1996 to September 1, 1996.
 Prior to the New York engagement, Pedi appeared in Forbidden Hollywood at the Coronet Theatre, West Hollywood, California in April through May 28, 1995.

 Robin Pogrebin, writing in The New York Times, observed: "Watch her contort her mouth as she morphs into Patti LuPone or widen her eyes as she channels Carol Channing, and it is clear that what Ms. Pedi makes look easy is difficult and rare.
 Reviewing the latest edition of Forbidden Broadway in The New York Times, Ben Brantley called Ms. Pedi, who has played the most performances of any cast member, 'the sharpest caricaturist of the group.'"
 Pogrebin quotes Gerard Alessandrini: "Ms. Pedi was notable not just for her ability to caricature actresses but also to conjure them.
 'She's more than a mimic', he said.
 'She's zeroing in on what makes them tick.'"

+She also appeared as Bernadette Peters, Barbra Streisand, Carol Channing, Liza Minnelli and Patti LuPone in Gerard Alessandrini's musical parody Spamilton in the Original Off-Broadway production (2016) and the Chicago production (2017).